ahmadelgamal/README-Gen-Pro/README.md

 https://github.com/ahmadelgamal/README-Gen-Pro

 ## Features
-1. This is an easy to use Command-Line application.
+1. This is an easy to use command-line application.
 1. It uses the `inquirer` module to ask the user a series of questions.
 1. The answers are used to automatically generate a `README.md` file in an `output` directory/folder.